The advantages of minimally invasive surgery to treat bunions

 Bunions are a deformity of the big toe, specifically on the inside of the foot, when the toe starts to deviate toward the second toe.
 It is a painful condition that develops gradually and is influenced by various factors, from hereditary to mechanical factors.
 It may be delayed, but if the condition is severe, surgery is the only solution.

-Advantages of minimally invasive surgery
+Advantages of minimally invasive surgery in the last years

 In the last few years, minimally invasive surgical techniques have advanced so that the intervention is shorter, with hardly any post-operative discomfort.
 It is performed under local anesthesia and with a very rapid recovery.